beadsland/bricodash/README.md

 make that more useful, we're casting a "default" dashboard now.

 The same default dashboard is also displayed on a screen over the intercom at the entrance to our shop.
+This screen is driven by a Raspberry Pi.

 Based on [dashcast-docker](https://github.com/madmod/dashcast-docker)